 He urges ministers to rethink their "top-down, threat-based" programme" to a more participative one.
 "A civilised society ought to realise that it is more sustainable and productive to motivate professionals positively than to add anxiety to what are already onerous and demanding jobs."

 Speaking this week, professor Hoghughi called for "a gentle appreciation" of children with difficulties.
 "The children don't want to be that way," he said.
 "It's astonishing that the education department has not thought this through."

 Without help and support, deprived schools would find it impossible to raise pupils' level of attainment.

-Professor Hoghughi warned that the problems such schools face are exacerbated by the absence of stable, supportive families.
+Prof Hoghughi said that the problems they face are exacerbated by the absence of stable, supportive families.